dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 As you can see in the code snippet, the topic name is derived from event type's name.
 Because all eShop services use the `IEventBus` abstraction, retrofitting Dapr required *absolutely no change* to the mainline application code.

+> [!IMPORTANT]
-> Note how we cast the event parameter to a C# `dynamic` type.
+> There is a cast on the event parameter to a C# `dynamic` type.
 This workaround is necessary because in .NET 3.1 the `System.Text.Json` serializer does not support polymorphism yet.
 The Dapr SDK uses `System.Text.Json` to serialize/deserialize messages.
 In the eShop code, an event is sometimes explicitly declared as an `IntegrationEvent`, the base-class for integration events.
 This is done because the specific event-type is determined dynamically at runtime based on business-logic.
 As a result, the event is serialized using the type information of the base-class and not the derived class.
 The message payload won't contain all the fields of the event, but only those declared on the base-class.
 Our workaround circumvents this and all the fields are correctly serialized.

 With Dapr, the infrastructure code is **dramatically simplified**.
 It doesn't need to distinguish between the different message brokers.
 Dapr provides this abstraction for you.
 And if needed, you can easily swap out message brokers or configure multiple message broker components.